erik-riklund/wow/README.md

 )
 ```

-> External translations are loaded after the addon's own translations, and will not overwrite them.
+> External translations are loaded after the addon's own translations, and will not overwrite any existing keys.

 ### Retrieving a localized string